 - Write down the foreign phone numbers to contact your bank in case of problems (800 numbers, as are reported in the back of your ATM card are seldom free in Europe).

-ATM Tips and Strategies
+Tips and Strategies

-- Take a second card from a different bank.
-Sometimes particular cards just don't work in certain countries.
+- Take a second card from a different bank: Sometimes, particular cards just don't work in certain countries.
 Have a back-up card just in case.
 There is a list of easy cards you can obtain at the bottom of the page.

-- Max it out.
-Making many small withdrawals increases the number of per transaction fees.
+- Max it out: Making many small withdrawals increases the number of per-transaction fees.
 Get as much as you can and stash it in a safe place.

-Alternatives to the Credit or Debit card: Online Banks or a Cash Passport
+Alternatives to the Credit or Debit Card

 These services are easy to join and are a good alternative to using your normal bank card.

-- Visa Prepaid Most have no fees for overseas transactions and withdrawals
+- Visa Prepaid: Most have no fees for overseas transactions and withdrawals.

-- Cash Passport Load it up with the currency of your choice and pick it up at the airport.
+- Cash Passport: Load it up with the currency of your choice and pick it up at the airport.

-- Revolut Store your money in a UK-based account with three built-in denominations (US dollar, British pound and euro).
+- Revolut: Store your money in a UK-based account with three built-in denominations (US dollar, British pound, and euro).
 Free withdrawals worldwide and no transaction fees.